Photo: Belding’s ground squirrel, by Yathin S Krishnappa via wikimedia.org; CC BY-SA 3.0.

-Maybe the most obvious example of my (intended) academic inclusive fitness is my soon-to-be-available writing book, The Scientist’s Guide to Writing**.
+Maybe the most obvious example of my (intended) academic inclusive fitness is my writing book**, The Scientist’s Guide to Writing.
 Imagine that this book sells 2,000 copies (half its print run), and let’s imagine that a quarter of its purchasers actually find it useful.
 Imagine further that as a result, each of them writes just one additional paper (on average, over their career; if an average career is 50-100 papers, this is only a 1-2% increase in their productivity).
 The academic inclusive fitness accruing to me from this: five hundred papers.
 Five hundred!
 For comparison, I’ll likely publish about 100 of my own before I retire.
 Even my not-very-ambitious calculation suggests that three years writing a book could give me an inclusive-fitness contribution to science far bigger than my entire career’s direct contribution.

 This inclusive-fitness thinking is why I (and I think many of my colleagues) do all those things I’ve mentioned: why we review, and edit, and mentor, and so on.
 But the calculation in my last paragraph pushes me towards a conclusion I’d never conceived of, and that I find quite shocking.
 If it’s anywhere close to correct, I could make a far bigger contribution to science by quitting my own research and spending all my time on the “altruistic” stuff***.
 Wow.